ssnell6/Using-temporal-occupancy-to-predict-avian-species-distributions/README.md

 # SDMs

-Data and code for project "Using temporal occupancy to predict avian species distributions"
+Data and code for project "Using temporal occupancy to predict avian species distributions", in preparation for publication.

 The SDMs repository includes four folders and the R project used for all anlayses:
 - Data